 |Manifest 3D for HoloLens | 2.8 Release Notes

 |Manifest iPadOS | 2.8 Release Notes

 New Features & UI Changes in Manifest 2.8

 New Job UI on Web

-The Manifest Web Application will be launching an updated Job UI, new and improved – maximizing the full screen view, automatically loading Step Notes in a larger display that can easily be swiped or tapped through, and clear call to action buttons for marking a Step complete or adding evidence.
+The Manifest Web Application has an updated Job UI, new and improved – maximizing the full screen view, automatically loading Step Notes in a larger display that can easily be swiped or tapped through, and clear call to action buttons for marking a Step complete or adding evidence.